afet-yonetim-sistemi/ays-be/README.md

 ---

-### Common Maven errors
+## Common Maven Errors

-1. Can't download the package from the private repo:
+### 1. Can't download the package from the private repo:

+#### Error:

-> [ERROR] Failed to execute goal on project ays-be: Could not resolve dependencies for project org.ays:ays-be:jar:1.1.0.MVP: Could not find artifact org.locationtech.jts:jts-core:jar:1.18.2 -> [Help 1]
+> [ERROR] Failed to execute goal on project ays-be: Could not resolve dependencies for project org.ays:ays-be:jar:
+> 1.1.0.MVP: Could not find artifact org.locationtech.jts:jts-core:jar:1.18.2 -> [Help 1]

+#### Solution:

-> Solution: make sure to create your github user token with the correct scopes
+> Make sure to create your github user token with the correct scopes

-2. Can't build the project since it gets the following exception from bouncycasle:
+### 2. Can't build the project since it gets the following exception from bouncycasle:

+#### Error:

-> [ERROR] error reading .../.m2/repository/org/bouncycastle/bcprov-jdk18on/1.78/bcprov-jdk18on-1.78.jar; zip file is empty [ERROR] .../ays-be/src/main/java/org/ays/auth/service/AysInvalidTokenService.java:[1,1] cannot access org.ays.auth.service
+> [ERROR] error reading .../.m2/repository/org/bouncycastle/bcprov-jdk18on/1.78/bcprov-jdk18on-1.78.jar; zip file is
+> empty
+[ERROR] .../ays-be/src/main/java/org/ays/auth/service/AysInvalidTokenService.java:[1,1] cannot access
+> org.ays.auth.service
 > ZipException opening "bcprov-jdk18on-1.78.jar": zip END header not found

+#### Solution:

-> Solution: make sure to remove bouncy castle from your .m2 folder then run `mvn clean install` again to download the packages.
+> Make sure to remove bouncy castle from your .m2 folder then run `mvn clean install` again to download the packages.

+### 3. Can't download the package from the private repo:

+#### Error:

+> [ERROR] Failed to execute goal on project ays-be: Could not resolve dependencies for project org.ays:ays-be🫙1.1.0.MVP:
+> org.ays:ays-be-encryption-utility🫙1.0.2 was not found
+> in https://maven.pkg.github.com/afet-yonetim-sistemi/ays-be-encryption-utility during a previous attempt.
+This failure
+> was cached in the local repository and resolution is not reattempted until the update interval of github has elapsed
+> or
+> updates are forced -> [Help 1]

+#### Solution:

+> Use the following command to build the project: `mvn clean install -U -DskipTests`

 ---

 # Project Infrastucture